Works of Art in the Nave Area

 #15

-King Solomon is a Biblical character that is said to have ruled over ancient Judah and Israel around the years of 970-931 BCE.
+King Solomon is a Biblical character who is said to have ruled over ancient Judah from approximately 970-931 BCE.
 He was known as a wise king who descended into sin and incurred the wrath of God.
-Solomon is said to have written three books of the Bible: the Book of Proverbs, Ecclesiastes, and Song of Songs.
-The inscription on the window is one of the verses written by King Solomon, in Ecclesiastes 12:13: "let us hear the conclusion of the whole matter: fear God, and keep his commandments: for this is the whole duty of man."
-The book of Ecclesiastes was written by Solomon as a form of teaching his subjects and other worshipers about God, and in this window he is depicted saying the contents of the book to the youth.
+The window inscription is a verse written by Solomon in Ecclesiastes 12:13: "Let us hear the conclusion of the whole matter: fear God, and keep his commandments: for this is the whole duty of man."
+The book of Ecclesiastes was written as divine teachings to worshipers, and in this window, Solomon is depicted lecturing the book contents to the youth.

 Angel